noir-lang/docs/docs/language_concepts/01_functions.md

 :::

-Because it is not guaranteed that all backends will support black box functions, it is possible to compile Noir code which won't run against a particular backend.
+Because it is not guaranteed that all backends will support black box functions, it is possible that certain Noir programs won't compile against a particular backend if they use an unsupported black box function.
 It is possible to fallback to less efficient implementations written in Noir/ACIR in some cases.

 Here is a list of the current black box functions that are supported by UltraPlonk: